top of page

 More information about Emmanuelle is available at www.emmanuelle-charpentier.org.

-Emmanuelle Charpentier is a French microbiologist, geneticist and biochemist.
-She is Founding, Scientific and Managing Director of the Max Planck Unit for the Science of Pathogens in Berlin.
+is a French microbiologist, geneticist and biochemist.
+She is founder, scientific and managing director of the Max Planck Unit for the Science of Pathogens in Berlin.
 She is co-founder of CRISPR Therapeutics and ERS Genomics with Rodger Novak and Shaun Foy.
-She has received numerous prestigious international awards and honors, and is an elected member of national and international scientific academies.
+She has received numerous prestigious international awards and honours, and is an elected member of national and international scientific academies.

 More information about Emmanuelle is available at www.emmanuelle-charpentier.org.